How 12 Step Slogans Work

 - Don't quit 5 minutes before the miracle

 When Slogans Really Matter

 Sometimes, a particular slogan might not mean much until something bad happens.
-For instance, "This too shall pass" doesn't really matter when things are going well but when you lose your job and are consumed with fear, this saying can be a comfort.
+For instance, "This too shall pass" doesn't really matter when things are going well but when you lose your job this saying can be a real comfort.

 12 step slogans and acronyms help by:

 - Keeping you focused on the present moment